 Alzheimer's Disease (AD)

 AD is the most common cause of dementia, causing a significant decline in memory and cognitive functions.
 It most often occurs after the age of 65.
 Less than 10 percent of these cases, though, follow an obvious inheritance pattern known as Familial Alzheimer's Disease (FAD).
 This rare form of Alzheimer's disease usually occurs between the ages of 30 and 60, and individuals with a family history of FAD have a 50 percent chance of developing dementia.
 Mutations in three genes have been identified in families with early-onset AD: presenilin-1 (PSEN1), presenilin-2 (PSEN2) and amyloid precursor protein (APP).
-Common variations in another gene, apolipoprotein E (APOE), confer a major risk to Alzheimer’s disease in populations worldwide, but APOE risk variants are not sufficient to cause the disease.
+Common variations in another gene, apolipoprotein E (APOE), confer a major risk to Alzheimer’s disease in populations worldwide, but APOE risk variants are not sufficient to cause this hereditary neurological disorder.

 In addition to the Center for Medical Genetics, our Center for Brain Health provides APOE genotyping as part of a comprehensive evaluation of Alzheimer’s risk and offers multidisciplinary interventions to protect against Alzheimer’s in at-risk subjects.